|

 * The Federal Bureau of Investigation [] FBI [] ( The gov agency responsible for malicious DDoS (Distributed Denial of Service) crimes in the USA .)

-Therefore, the goal is to identify the Top Level spamming IPs and its country of registration and then block all of their business enterprises which might generate a small amount of commercial concern to create an incentive to clean up the spammers.
+Therefore, the goal is to identify the Top Level spamming IPs and its country of registration; and then, block all of their spam including their honest business enterprises; so that it might generate a small amount of commercial concern to create an incentive for the Top Level IPs to clean up their own hosted spammers.

 |